thisisjia/Secure_Query_Retrieval/README.md

 # Secure_Query_Retrieval
-Credential-based routing mechanism, retrieval by query
+Simple Credential-based routing mechanism, retrieval by query

 Project to build a knowledge management system that provides secure, credential-based access to information across multiple databases.
 Using LangChain, RAG, and LLMs, it allows for efficient retrieval of role-specific information while ensuring data privacy.